 You don’t have to limit yourself to that!

-Below is a list of some intriguing Jalapeño varieties that you might want to add to your garden:
+Below, is a list of some intriguing Jalapeno varieties that you’ll definitely want to add to your garden.

 This is a personal favorite.